vthiery/vthiery.github.io/content/cv.md

 - working independently on various projects, from designing to testing and integration with IT systems,
 - implementation of a new volatility surface representation for vanillas and exotic businesses,
 - worked on the continuous adjoint approach (see publication),
-- worked on the multidimensional pricing and valuation framework,
+- worked on the multidimensional pricing and valuation framework.
-- development of python scripts to migrate model performance tools away from Excel/VBA,
-- development of Excel/VBA tools for calibration, diagnostic and auto-mark illiquid FX crosses,
-- active support of the trading desks,
-- writing documentation about the code, the numerical methods and the models in use

 Most used techs: [C++11](https://en.wikipedia.org/wiki/C%2B%2B11), [Python](https://www.python.org/), [C#](https://docs.microsoft.com/en-us/dotnet/csharp/)